T

 restaurant

-A vibrant food hall featuring stalls from some of Lisbon's best chefs and restaurants, offering a wide array of Portuguese and international dishes.
+A vibrant food hall featuring curated stalls from some of Lisbon's best chefs and restaurants.
+It's a fantastic place to sample a wide variety of Portuguese cuisine in a lively, communal atmosphere.

-• Go with an appetite and try small portions from different vendors.
+• Go with an appetite and try small portions from several vendors.

 Day 3 · Lisbon